Stoeoef/spade/README.md

 All structures are purely written in (safe) rust, the package currently supports vectors from the [nalgebra](http://nalgebra.org/) and [cgmath](https://github.com/brendanzab/cgmath) crates.

+# Project state
+The next goal is to release a 1.0 version, there's already an appropriate milestone for it.
+Check its progress to see if we're there yet.
+Also, there is a small user guide being produced right now which should be a helpful ressource when starting to use the library.

+The algorithms and features for the 1.0 version are already there, the public interface will change though (mostly due to renaming / repackaging).

 # Documentation
 The documentation can be found under [docs.rs](https://docs.rs/spade/)